tnagai-github/percolation_cluster_analysis/README.md

 # percolation_cluster_analysis
-- simple tool to perform percolation cluster analysis to three dimensional surrfaces
+- A tool to perform percolation cluster analysis to three dimensional maps

 ## how to install